 According to a recent survey, 79% of adults feel stressed at least once a month.

-This year between November 7th and 11th, people around the world acknowledge International Stress Awareness Week: an annual event that highlights stress management techniques and aims to reduce the stigma around stress and mental health.
+Every April, people around the UK acknowledge Stress Awareness Month: an annual event that highlights stress management techniques and aims to reduce the stigma around stress and mental health.

 For many people, stress is temporary – we often deal with small amounts of stress each day, whether through financial worries, personal health, or other issues.
 However, if these stresses are left unsupported, they can persist and eventually become debilitating – impacting every aspect of the individual’s life.

 In some cases, stress can be beneficial – it can help motivate you to reach your goals and make you more resilient.
 But, if this stress is constant and you don't receive adequate support, it can seriously affect your health and wellbeing.

 The feelings of stress can often lead to mental exhaustion.
 This exhaustion can increase the risk of developing mental health problems such as anxiety or depression.
 Ongoing stress can also affect your physical health – physical symptoms include headaches, stomach issues and chest pain.
 It can also lead to high blood pressure and, in severe cases, cardiovascular disease.

 The symptoms of stress vary from person to person.
 As a result, there is no singular approach to managing stress.
 Each person must find coping mechanisms that help them alleviate these negative feelings.
 To help with this, we have provided a list of 10 tips to help you cope with stress: